Mobirise

 UX Lead/Sound Designer

 An AR turn-based strategy game for the iPhone.
+Developed and produced by Dollar Coffee Games.

 You are the goddess of death.
 You must test the soul's of three fallen warriors to judge their worth to enter the Elysian Fields.